logos-innovation-lab/waku-objects-playground/DEVELOPERS.md

 The `store` variable holds the state of the internal store for the object instance.
 The store is not shared between the instances participating in the chat, but it is unique per user.
 It is however saved to persistent storage, so it will keep the state after the application is reloaded.
 Usually the store is updated when a `DataMessage` arrives or when the user initiates a UI action.

 The `view` field can be used to store the navigation state of an object, so that a given URL opens a given screen in standalone mode for the object.
-The `viewParams` can be used to store extra temporary information in the URL (e.g. transaction hash).
+The `viewParams` can be used to store extra transient information in the URL (e.g. transaction hash).
 The `onViewChange` function can be used to change the `view` and `viewParams` fields.

 #### Adapter